 It is always advisable to capture a few test shots to see which light is desirable for the final photograph.
-You can also make use of white reflectors to illuminate the darker areas in the frame if required.
+You can also use white reflectors to illuminate the darker areas in the frame if required.

 2. Artificial Light

 Besides white light, experiment with different colored lights as well if that will help to bring the desired mood or if you are going for an artistic lighting setup.
-You can use tungsten bulbs or make use of colored gels and papers to create different colored lights.
+You can use tungsten bulbs or make use of colored gels and paper to create different colored lights.